LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - dealing with network failure to the external service is independent from writing to the vector database
 - the size of batches sent to the external service in independent from the size of the batches written to the vector database
-- the machines uses to compute embeddings can be different from the ones who perform text extration and manipulation
+- the machines uses to compute embeddings can be different from the ones who perform text extraction and manipulation
-- each step in the pipiline can be recovered independently and you don't need to replay the whole pipeline in case of failures (this will save you probably a lot of money)
+- each step in the pipeline can be recovered independently and you don't need to replay the whole pipeline in case of failures (this could save you probably a lot of money if you are working with large data sets)

 ## Writing to the vector database